-- Field stone/granite/other native stone - Cementitious or fiber cement materials - Durable manufactured product is permitted for retaining wall surfacing only, pursuant to approval of the Redevelopment Entity.
-Examples that are not acceptable will be referenced in redevelopment agreement. - Pudding stone, EIFS, and stucco shall not be utilized anywhere on site. - Imitative veneers, such as vinyl siding or Garden State Brickface, shall not be used anywhere on site. - No manufactured products such as cultured stone can be used as a veneer on any building. - For the townhouses, architectural design features such as pitched roofs, dormers, window shutters, stoops, and entrance overhangs shall be utilized to reflect the look of older carriage homes. - For the multi-family ILUs and assisted living/dementia care units, architectural features such as mullioned windows and gabled roofs shall be used. - Building massing shall be broken up through the use of multiple gables, varying roof heights, dormers, materials, and architectural articulation. - Hipped and gable roofs shall be utilized for all new structures. - All roofs must have eaves, which shall be continuous and measure a minimum of 2'-0" from the building face for the multi-family ILUs and assisted living/dementia care units and a minimum of 0'-9" for the townhouses and stacked townhouses. - Roofs and building orientation should be designed to accommodate solar panels whenever possible. - Garage doors on townhouses shall be constructed and styled to compliment the architectural vernacular of the home. - Retaining walls not associated with detention basins shall be terraced, with no single wall taller than 10 feet and with at least 6 feet horizontally separating each wall.
-Areas between retaining walls shall be landscaped. - Any at-grade passageway that connects the assisted living/dementia care building with the independent living building shall abide by the design standards herein and shall have an architectural style that is complimentary with the assisted living/dementia care and the independent living buildings.
+- For the townhouses in the Senior Living District, architectural design features such as pitched roofs, dormers, window shutters, stoops, and entrance overhangs shall be utilized to reflect the look of older carriage homes. - All roofs must have eaves, which shall be continuous and measure a minimum of 2'-0" from the building face for the multi-family ILUs and assisted living/dementia care units and a minimum of 0'-9" for the townhouses and stacked townhouses. - Garage doors on townhouses shall be constructed and styled to compliment the architectural vernacular of the home. - Any at-grade passageway that connects the assisted living/dementia care building with the independent living building shall abide by the design standards herein and shall have an architectural style that is complimentary with the assisted living/dementia care and the independent living buildings.